emainas/emainas.github.io/_pages/about.md

 ---

 My name is Eleftherios Mainas and I go by Lefteris.
-I am a theoretical and computational chemist and I love solving hard scientific problems with my pencil ✏️ and my laptop 💻 .
+I am a theoretical and computational chemist and I love solving hard scientific problems with my laptop 💻 .

 I am interested in statistical mechanical theory, molecular simulations and quantum chemistry.
 I believe that the tools of computational chemistry can be a game changer in many important fields like drug discovery, fluorescence imaging and other important applications.